joanrig/vacation_bidder/README.md

 [ X ] Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page. // category's attractions & vacation's attractions

-[ X ] Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript. - //attractions new notes
+[ debug ] Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript. - //attractions new notes

-[ X ] At least one of the JS Model Objects must have a method on the prototype. // display vacation notes - debugging
+[ X ] At least one of the JS Model Objects must have a method on the prototype. // Vacation, Category && Attraction classes